Verlander, Altuve help Astros top Yanks to force ALCS Game 7

 Yankees: Sabathia allowed three hits over six shutout innings for the first scoreless start of his postseason career in Game 3 at Yankee Stadium.
 He is 10-0 this season following a Yankees loss, including the playoffs.

-Astros: Morton was picked to start Game 7 over Peacock, who pitched in relief on Friday, and Lance McCullers Jr., who threw well in his Game 4 start but would be working on only three days' rest.
+Astros: Morton was picked to start Game 7 over Peacock and Lance McCullers Jr., who threw well in his Game 4 start but would be working on only three days' rest.
 Morton was unlucky in his Game 3 outing, when he gave up several soft hits and a three-run homer by Frazier to the opposite field.
 The right-hander was charged with seven runs and six hits in 3 2/3 innings.

 ———